vit1251/golden/README.md

 For work with GoldenPoint after starting you will open browser on address http://127.0.0.1:8080

+## Documentation

+You may reading more documentation on https://github.com/vit1251/golden/tree/master/docs

-## Binnary distribution
+## Binary builds

+You may download binary builds

-1. You may use unstable version (night) build place in https://github.com/vit1251/golden/actions
+ - Unstable version (night) build provided in CI/CD system on https://github.com/vit1251/golden/actions
-2. You may use stable (release) build place in https://github.com/vit1251/golden/releases
+ - Stable version (release) build provided in https://github.com/vit1251/golden/releases

-## Build from source code
+## Building from source code

 In most cases, there is no need to build from source.
-The exceptions are when these assemblies produce node owners to add specific characteristics to their Points (example: pre-flashing node speciffic settings).
+The exceptions are when these build produce by node owners to add additional or specific attribute to their Points.

 ## Contributors